Jersey Mike's Subs

-A Sub Above, LLC, doing business as Jersey Mike's Subs, is an American multinational submarine sandwich chain headquartered in Manasquan, New Jersey.
-The Jersey Mike's franchise has about 3,500 locations, with locations in the United States, Canada, and elsewhere.
+Jersey Mike’s Subs Inc., is an American multinational submarine sandwich chain headquartered in Manasquan, New Jersey.
+The Jersey Mike's franchise has about 3,000 locations, with locations in the United States, Canada, and elsewhere.

 History

+First shop

 In 1971, at age 14, Peter Cancro of Point Pleasant Beach, New Jersey, took a part-time job at Mike's Submarines, a neighborhood sandwich shop in the adjacent borough of Point Pleasant at 1009 Trenton Avenue.
 The eatery, founded in 1956, was only a few blocks west of Point Pleasant Beach High School and was then on its third owner.
 It was originally named Mike's Giant Submarine Shop after its original owner, Michael Ingravallo, who, with his wife Marie, owned several locations in New Jersey and Florida as part of her family's business.

 Marie's father, Jimmy Lepore, immigrated from Caserta, Italy, in 1922 and opened his first submarine shop on Tremont Avenue in the Bronx.
 After his family moved to New Jersey, they began expanding their business, eventually opening and leasing 13 sub shops up and down the New Jersey coast.
 By 1979, the family had sold all but two.

 When the Point Pleasant shop went up for sale again in 1975, Cancro's mother suggested he buy it.
 With help from a high school football coach, who was also a banker, Cancro, then 17 and a high school senior, pulled together $125,000 in three days.
 Cancro is the former majority owner and CEO of the company.